Child Custody Attorneys in Bowie & Crofton, Maryland

 Provisions regarding your child custody agreement generally stay in place until your child has reached 18 years of age (or until he or she graduates from high school), but may still be effective concerning issues such as college tuition or health insurance.
 You can have your agreement modified before then, so long as a significant material change of circumstances has occurred, or if you and the other parent have mutually agreed to change it.

 The court system tries not to relitigate custody based on one parent’s unhappiness or over any petty conflict.
-As your lawyer, I can gather the appropriate support to show that your child’s custody situation may or may not be in his or her best interest.
+As your lawyers, we can gather the appropriate support to show that your child’s custody situation may or may not be in his or her best interest.

-My law firm provides results-oriented representation in cases involving proposed child relocations.
-I will work tirelessly to protect your parental rights.
+Our law firm provides results-oriented representation in cases involving proposed child relocations.
+We will work tirelessly to protect your parental rights.